 Federal Government Spending

-For 2007, federal government spending can be broken down approximately as follows:
+For 2016, federal government spending can be broken down approximately as follows:

 runaway federal government taxation.
 For a more detailed look at unreasonable taxation,

 The Distorted Role of the Federal Government